u1946642/roulette/README.md

-# roulette
+# roulette Web
-Roulette web with redis database
+Roulette web MVP with NodeJS server and implemented with Redis Database.